At Bartons we recognise your privacy is important to you – it is also important to us.

 - Bartons reasonably believes that the use or disclosure of the information is reasonably necessary for one or more enforcement related activities conducted by, or on behalf of, an enforcement body.

-At Bartons we may need to disclose your personal information to superannuation fund trustees, insurance providers, product providers, banks/financial institutions, legal advisers and others for the purpose of giving effect to your financial advice and the recommendations made by us.
+At Bartons we may need to use and disclose your personal information to superannuation fund trustees, insurance providers, product providers, banks/financial institutions, legal advisers, agents, contractors, service providers we engage to carry out activities on our behalf, auditors, lawyers, debt collectors, advisers, related entities and others for the purpose of giving effect to your financial advice, products, our services and the recommendations made by us.
 These entities may be based in another location or overseas.
 By providing your personal information to Bartons you consent to such disclosure where it is necessary to give effect to your financial advice and the recommendations made by us.

 In the event that we propose to sell our business, we may disclose your personal information to potential purchasers for the purpose of them conducting due diligence investigations.
 Any such disclosure will be made in confidence and it will be a condition of that disclosure that no personal information will be used or disclosed by them.
 In the event that a sale of our business is affected, we may transfer your personal information to the purchaser of the business.
 As a client you will be advised of any such transfer.

 Bartons will not disclose sensitive information for the purpose of direct marketing unless you have given consent to do so.
-Bartons may disclose personal information only when:
+Bartons may use the personal information we collect from you for the purpose of direct marketing without your consent if:

 - you would reasonably expect Bartons to use or disclose the information for that purpose